A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Farmhouse fireplace with white painted brick and a rustic gray wood mantel displaying a vase of leaves and three small framed landscape pictures.

 If dark wood feels too heavy, whitewash is a great way to keep the rustic vibe and brighten your mantel up.
-Pair it with soft greenery or an old mirror.
-It’s the kind of finish that makes everything feel a little more relaxed.

 A light-colored brick fireplace with a crisp white mantel displays a rustic collection of clear glass vases filled with eucalyptus, a tray, and a clock.